realworldocaml/book/en/03-variables-and-functions.md

 particular it does not generally have to allocate a tuple just for the purpose of sending arguments to a tuple-style function.

-There are small tradeoffs between these two styles, but most of the time, once should stick to currying, since it's the default style in the OCaml world.
+There are small tradeoffs between these two approaches, but most of the time, once should stick to currying, since it's the default style in the OCaml world.

 ### Recursive functions ###